jeffreyjurgajtis/jeffreyjurgajtis.github.io/_posts/2015-07-21-rspec-stub-const.markdown

 author: "Jeffrey Jurgajtis"
 ---

+RSpec (2.11+) provides `stub_const` for the purpose of stubbing constants.
+This method is not new and chances are you've seen it before.
+However, recently I've been paying more attention to stubbing dependencies that shouldn't have an affect on the outcome of my tests.
+I'll give a quick example of how `stub_const` has helped.

-I was recently working on a Rails application that allowed users to read and write reviews for local businesses and service providers.
+I was recently working on a Rails application that allowed users to read and write reviews for local businesses.
 I began on a task to prevent users from editing reviews that were older than 90 days.

 I started with a few tests to add an instance method to `Review` to determine if a review was within the edit period.